Sign-balance of random Laplace eigenfunctions: Discussion

 The study of the defect and volume-bias of random Laplace eigenfunctions has previously focused mainly on their limit theory; see \cite{mw11a,mw11b,mw14} for random spherical harmonics on $\Sc^2$, \cite{MaRo15} for generalisations to $d \ge 2$, \cite{kwy21} for random toral eigenfunctions, and \cite{bgs02} for Euclidean waves.
 To illustrate what is known, the defect of the random spherical harmonics $H_{\ell}$ in \eqref{eq:Tl spher harm d>2 def} (here $\Mcc = \Sc^d$ with $d \ge 2$) on geodesic balls satisfies the following \cite{mw11a,mw11b,MaRo15}: for every fixed $u \in \R$, $x \in \Mcc$, and any sequence of radii $r = r_T$ above Planck scale (that is, satisfying $r \cdot T \to \infty$ as $T \to \infty$), it holds that, as $T \to \infty$

 for positive constants $c_{d,u}, c'_{d,u} > 0$, and moreover

 One interesting feature of \eqref{e:var} is the phenomenon of \textit{variance reduction} at the nodal level ($u=0$), which can be attributed to the (anti-)symmetry of the sign function, and is analogous to the \textit{Berry cancellation} known to occur for other geometric functionals such as length of the nodal set~\cite{ber02,WigCMP}.
 From \eqref{e:var} one may infer that, with almost full probability, the volume-bias $\Dc_{\ell,u}(x;r)$ is small around {\em almost} all points $x \in \Mcc$ at {\em any} radius $r$ above Planck scale.
-More precisely, one can deduce that, for every $\epsilon>0$,
+More precisely, one can deduce that, for every $\eps>0$,

 However one cannot deduce from \eqref{e:var} that $\Dc_{\ell,u}(x;r) $ is \textit{uniformly} small over all $x \in \Mcc$ with high probability, as required by our definition of sign-balance.
 Indeed our results demonstrate that in order for the defect to be \textit{uniformly} small, the radius $r = r_\ell$ must be taken to be a logarithm power of the energy above Planck scale.
+The validity of \eqref{eq:balance almost all} only requires the decay of the covariance kernel, and, accordingly, could be extended to the random waves \eqref{eq:fTeta band-lim def} on smooth manifolds, under very mild assumptions on $\eta$.